dune73/nginx-modsec-crs/tutorial-6/README.md

 With 200005 comes another rule which intercepts internal processing errors.
 Unlike the preceding internal variables, here we are looking for a group of variables dynamically provided along with the current request.
 A data sheet called _TX_ (transaction) is opened for each request.
 In ModSecurity jargon we refer to a _collection_ of variables and values.
 While processing a request ModSecurity now in some circumstances sets additional values in the _TX collection_, in addition to the variables already inspected.
 The names of these variables begin with the prefix *MSC_*.
 We now access in parallel all variables of this pattern in the collection.
 This is done via the *TX:/^MSC_/* construct.
 Thus, the transaction collection and then variable names matching the regular expression *^MSC_*: A word beginning with *MSC_*.
 If one of these found variables is not equal to zero, we then block the request using HTTP status 500 (_internal server error_) and write the variable names in the log file.

 We have now looked at a few rules and have become familiar with the principle functioning of the ModSecurity _WAF_.
 The rule language is demanding, but very systematic.
-The structure is unavoidably oriented to the structure of Apache directives.
-Because before ModSecurity is able to process the directives, they are read by Apache's configuration parser.
-This is also accompanied by complexity in the way they are expressed. *ModSecurity* is currently being developed in a direction making the module independent from Apache.
+The structure is unavoidably oriented to the structure of NGINX directives.
+Because before ModSecurity is able to process the directives, they are read by NGINX's configuration parser.
+This is also accompanied by complexity in the way they are expressed. *ModSecurity* is currently being developed in a direction making the module independent from NGINX.
 We will hopefully be benefitting from a configuration that is easier to read.

 ### Step 6: Writing simple blacklist rules